Arrëni: Origin

 The Arrëni were of polyphyletic origin thus they are not a traditional Albanian fis in the sense that they do not claim descendant from a common male ancestor.
 The tribe itself is an offshoot of the larger Berisha tribe.

 History

 The term Arrëni was first recorded in 1641 in a report of Marco Scura and in 1703 as Arena and Areni in a report of the Catholic archbishop of Bar, Vincentius Zmajevich.

 The Arrëni were a small tribe located between three larger groupings, Luma, Dibra and Mirdita.
 Although they had close relations with all three, they were quite independent.
 Like other tribes such as Dibra, Mat and Lura, the Arrëni were an ethnographic grouping with a distinct history and identity.
 They are said to have been separated from the Berisha tribe and are culturally related to the tribes of the Mirdita region.
 Their Women traditionally wore the Mirdita dress.

 The Arrëni tribe was originally Catholic and a church dedicated to Saint Barbara was located in their chief village.
-The whole tribe converted to Islam during the Ottoman rule and some members of the tribe migrated to Kosovo and North Macedonia, those are primarily found in the villages of Dëbëlldeh and Belanovtse, in the Skopska Crna Gora region.
+The whole tribe converted to Islam during the Ottoman rule.